 Several studies over the last 10 years have found connections between regular exercise and a reduced risk for other common eye ailments such as cataracts, age-related macular degeneration and glaucoma, according to experts at the Cleveland Clinic.

 Vision problems and eye disease can also stem from high blood pressure and high cholesterol.
 A healthy diet and regular exercise are two of the most important steps you can take to lower both.

 If you wear contact lenses, hand washing is the most important step in keeping your contact lenses and eyes healthy, says Christine Sindt, an optometrist and director of the Contact Lens Service at the University of Iowa.
-Think about all the germy things you touch throughout the day – countertops, door handles, keyboards.
+Think about all the germy things you touch throughout the day…countertops, door handles, cellphone.
 Those microbes will transfer from your fingers to your contact lens and then to your eye.
 This can cause huge problems for your eyes, like nasty infections that may damage your sight.
 Disinfect contacts as instructed and replace them as appropriate, advises the NEI.

 Dealing with Low Vision and Vision Loss

 Having to squint to read small print is considered a normal progression of our eyesight through middle age, and beyond, as our eyes undergo changes.
 For those whose vision declines beyond normal, age-related changes, there is hope.
 Low-vision rehabilitative services can help keep you active and independent.
 These services provide a range of techniques that allow you to perform daily tasks with your available vision.

 An optometrist can help you plan a rehabilitation program that will allow you to live as independently as possible within the limitations of your condition.
 A variety of devices are available to assist individuals with low vision.
 Here are a few of the more common ones, according to the American Optometric Association: